RMLio/prov4itdata-web-app/docs/REPORT.md

 #### [RML Mapping documents][RML-spec]

 An RML Mapping provides the means to create semantically enriched RDF data from heterogenous and (semi-) structured sources, using a declarative set of rules ([RML-spec]).

+Describing the Web API as a source in an [RML Mapping] allows the [RMLMapper] to determine how requests should be made in order to consume the Web API.
+Furthermore, it requires a one-time effort and avoids hard-coded implementations for each service to be added.
+The mapping can easily be reused for similar Web APIs.

 #### [RMLMapper][RMLMapper-JAVA]

 - [ ] TODO @gdm Make sure to mention the PROV generation and link to [section](#automatic-data-provenance-generation)

 The [RMLMapper], proxied by the [RMLMapper Web API], processes the  selected [RML Mapping] and yields both the generated [RDF] and [provenance](#automatic-data-provenance-generation) data.

+In the background, the [RML Mapper] determines how to consume a Web API based on its description, without the need for integrating code that is tightly coupled to a specific Web API.
+Such hard-coded implementations are error-prone and time-consuming (consider,  for example, the creation of tests and rebuilding the application every time a service is added).

 #### Web App